ccolas/ccolas.github.io/_pages/about.md

 #### Art

-I often think of ways to reuse the algorithms I encounter in my research for alternative _mostly useless_ purposes.
-This leads to the projects presented <a href="/project/" download>here</a>.
+I often think of ways to reuse the algorithms I encounter in my research for alternative, _mostly useless_ purposes.
+This leads to the projects presented <a href="/">here</a>.